Gili Air Travel Tips

 BEST THINGS TO SEE ON GILI AIR

-Coconut Plantations - If you venture from the shoreline for a little while you'll encounter the tranquillity of the many coconut groves the island has, which was a mainstay of the local economy in the pre-trourism years.
+Local fun - If you venture from the shoreline for a little while you'll encounter the tranquillity of the many coconut groves the island has, which was a mainstay of the local economy in the pre-trourism years.
 Enjoy a delicious fresh young coconut from any of the stalls and local warungs dotted about the island.
+In the middle of the island you will find a local school and a very beautiful mosque which are both worth checking out if you'd like to learn more about the local life on the island.
+On the mainstrip there is a small jewelry store owned by Frankie who lives on Gili Air, who would love to tell you all about his local jewelry making and what it's like living on the island.

 BEST THINGS TO DO ON GILI AIR